MatthewBurfitt/Singular-simplicial-quiver-homologies/README.md

 #### &#x1F539; SingularQuiverHomologies.Persistent_homology(space)

+Computes the persistent homology of a given delta set or cell complex using the Persistent Homology Algorithm Toolkit (phat).

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |
 | **Parameters:** | **space** | A delta set or more generally a cell complex. |